bzarras/liquidity-manager/README.md

 ### Frontend

-First, make sure you have install Node.js 22.
+First, make sure you have Node.js 22.
 This is the LTS version, and if you're using nvm you can run:

 ```bash